b-hayes/CLI/readme.md

 ## Advanced/edge case usage.

+### I don't want "commands" in my app, only arguments and options.
+If your class is invokable then __invoke() will execute and other methods will be ignored.
+See the test example [test/run_invokableClass.php](test/run_invokableClass.php).
+You can also simply provide an anonymous function/closure see [test/run_function.php](test/run_function.php)

 ### Forced debug mode.
 During development, you may wish to always run in debug mode without typing --debug.
 ```php